 What is recommended winter tire pressure for Toyota Prius Prime?

-Toyota Prius Prime tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Toyota Prius Prime tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Toyota Prius Prime tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
-Never overinflate above psi indicated on tire sidewall.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Toyota Prius Prime equipped with Tire Pressure Monitoring System (TPMS)?

 If your Toyota Prius Prime is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

 Why is Toyota Prius Prime tire pressure light on?

 If Toyota Prius Prime TPMS warning light comes on and stays on, it means at least one of the tires is underinflated.
 If TPMS warning light goes on and off, fluctuating ambient temperatures may be the reason.
 If Toyota Prius Prime TPMS warning light flashes for 90 seconds when you start the vehicle and then remains illuminated, the TPMS is not functioning properly and you should have it serviced.